Chuan-Peng-Lab/Self_Ref_Ont-Database/README.md

 # Ontology_Self_reference
-This repository contains information of self reference meta-research database.
-Raw coordinate data from literatures and analysis code for an ALE are included.
+I'm shanshan717, and this is a project by someone else in my frok group, with a little modification based on it.
+This repository contains information from a self-referenced meta-study database.
+It includes raw coordinate data from the literature and analysis codes from ALE.

 This is a folder structure of the project :